-Our early work on agriculture and environment in the Yaqui region demonstrated to us some of the tight linkages between the agricultural sector and other components of resource use and development in the valley.
+Our early work on agriculture and environment in the Yaqui region demonstrated to us some of the tight linkages between the agricultural sector and other components of resource use and development in the Valley.
 For example, it became clear that agricultural land use and management decisions were highly related to the availability of water as well as input subsidies, and that policy changes that affected both needed to be evaluated.
-Likewise, we realized that fertilizer management decisions were likely to influence the marine systems adjacent to the valley.
-Starting in 1996, with an expanded team that included remote sensing scientists, geographers, and hydrologists as well as ecologists, economists, and agronomists, we evaluated the causes and consequences of land use change and land management decisions across the valley.
-Land use issues had become a central focus for many disciplines in the global change and geography research communities, and the mid-1990s were a period of intense analysis on drivers and consequences (for people and environment) of land use change (see Lambin, Geist, and Lepers, 2003, for a review).
+Likewise, we realized that fertilizer management decisions were likely to influence the marine systems adjacent to the Valley.
+Starting in 1996, with an expanded team that included remote sensing scientists, geographers, and hydrologists as well as ecologists, economists and agronomists, we evaluated the causes and consequences of land-use change and land-management decisions across the Valley.
+Land use issues had become a central focus for many disciplines within the global change and geography research communities, and the mid-1990s was a period of intense analysis on drivers and consequences (for people and environment) of land use change (see Lambin et al. 2003 for a review).
 In our analysis of land use changes in the Yaqui Valley, we contributed to the body of research attempting to draw general understanding about land use dynamics.
-In doing so, we also joined the discussion and debate around the topic of agricultural intensification and its role in "sparing land for nature" (Waggoner, 1994).
-We hypothesized that the intensification of agriculture over the decades of the Green Revolution in the Yaqui Valley would be related to many off-site consequences, including those related to urbanization, nutrient transfers downwind and downstream, and extensive land use changes in surrounding areas.
+In doing so, we also joined the discussion and debate around the topic of agricultural intensification and its role in "sparing land for nature" (Waggoner 1994).
+We hypothesized that intensification of agriculture over the decades of the Green Revolution in the Yaqui Valley would be related to many off-site consequences, including those related to urbanization, nutrient transfers down-wind and down-stream, and extensive land-use changes in surrounding areas.

-Much of this research (funded by the National Aeronautics and Space Administration) used time-series remote sensing data to examine land cover changes inside and outside the intensive irrigation district.
-We accumulated information on such things as the valley-wide irrigation systems, land ownership, and population using municipal, state, and national databases, and we used a database of farm-scale and ejido-scale socioeconomic survey information from our own work (see the earlier section for details on typical survey sampling) and from the long-term CIMMYT surveys to track changes in agricultural yields, varieties, and fertilizer use over the past 40 years.
+Much of this NASA-funded research utilized time-series remote-sensing data to examine land-cover changes inside and outside the intensive irrigation district.
+We accumulated information on such things as the Valley-wide irrigation systems, land ownership, and population using municipal, state and national data bases, and we utilized a data base of farm-scale and ejido-scale socioeconomic survey information from our own work (see earlier section for details on typical survey sampling) and from the long-term CIMMYT surveys to track changes in agricultural yields, varieties, and fertilizer use over the past 40 years.

-We found that intensive, irrigated agriculture increased in area by only 6.5 percent over the past 30 years, but that dramatic increases in wheat yields and fertilizer use, as well as rapid adoption of new varieties of wheat, characterized a rapidly changing agricultural region.
-During this period, land owners diversified by changing summer crops and increasing tree crops.
-In addition, during the decades of the 1980s, there was an estimated 15-fold increase in pigs and poultry in the valley.
-By 1996, production was approximately 350,000 head and 6 million birds (Naylor et al., 2001).
+We found that intensive, irrigated agriculture increased in area by only 6.5% over the last 30 years, but that dramatic increases in wheat yields and fertilizer use, as well as rapid adoption of new varieties of wheat, characterized a rapidly changing agricultural region.
+During this time period, land owners diversified by changing summer crops and increasing tree crops.
+In addition, during the decades of the 80s, there was an estimated 15-fold increase in pigs and poultry in the Valley.
+By 1996 production was approximately 350,000 head and 6 million birds (Naylor et al. 2001).